 We arrived at the fort, which doubles as a hotel, event venue, and museum, by driving up a rocky dirt road past some fig trees and a small grouping of homes.
 We wanted to see the museum first, so paid the small fee and in we went.
 Inside is a nice selection of artifacts, some of which date back 300-400 years.
 Most of them are everyday items, like hair combs, lime boxes, scrolls, cooking implements, etc. though there were a few big items like hand carried carriages.
 After the museum, we decided to check out the hotel.
-We had a light lunch there, and wandered around a bit to scope it out in case we wanted to return sometime.
+We had a light lunch there at a hotel cafe with lovely outdoor tables, and lingered over sweet lime sodas and watermelon juice while enjoying the cool breezes from the hills.
+Afterward we wandered around a bit to scope out the hotel grounds in case we want to return sometime.
 There's a gorgeous pool and it looks like there are some fun activities that guests can take advantage of in the area...I think that would be a nice weekend to keep in mind.
 (You can read more about that fort and the museum here. )

 It looks like we're going to have a lot of fun taking little day trips like this one, and sometimes its nice to just scoot out of the city for a bit for some fresh air and a change of scenery.